Frequently Asked Questions

 How long is a therapy session and how often do I need to go?

 Individual therapy sessions last for 60 minutes and couples are for 90 minutes.
-Typically clients will have sessions once a week at the same day and time, although this can be flexible during holiday periods.
+I run an entirely flexible schedule with sessions from 8am-10pm, 7 days a week.
 Additionally, if you are in a real state of crisis in your life many therapists will offer more frequent therapy sessions – say twice a week – for a limited period of time to help support you through this.

 How do I know that I can trust the therapist with what I tell them?